-In this enchanting sequel to the number one bestseller The Five People You Meet in Heaven, Mitch Albom tells the story of Eddie's heavenly reunion with Annie - the little girl he saved on earth - in an unforgettable novel of how our lives and losses intersect.
+In this enchanting sequel to the number one bestseller THE FIVE PEOPLE YOU MEET IN HEAVEN, Mitch Albom tells the story of Eddie's heavenly reunion with Annie - the little girl he saved on earth - in an unforgettable novel of how our lives and losses intersect.

-The accident that killed Eddie left an indelible mark on Annie.
-It took her left hand, which needed to be surgically reattached.
-Injured, scarred, and unable to remember why, Annie's life is forever changed by a guilt-ravaged mother who whisks her away from the world she knew.
 Bullied by her peers and haunted by something she cannot recall, Annie struggles to find acceptance as she grows.
 When, as a young woman, she reconnects with Paulo, her childhood love, she believes she has finally found happiness.

-Albom also works as a columnist and broadcaster and has founded eight charities in Detroit and Haiti, where he operates an orphanage.
+Albom also works as a columnist and broadcaster and has founded nine charities in Detroit and operates an orphanage in Port Au Prince, Haiti.
 He lives with his wife, Janine, in Michigan.